ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/implementation.md

 The client initializes a new DynamoDB client for the specified region, while dynamoDb wraps the DynamoDB client in a document client for easier interaction with DynamoDB items.

-Next, you have three constants
+Next, you have three constants as shown:

 ```JavaScript
 const TABLE_NAME = 'SensorReadings';